On good tech debt

 And if debt is scary, why use a mortgage at all?

-For starters, it would take a very long time to save up enough cash to buy a home.
+To start, it would take a very long time to save enough cash to buy a home.
 According to Zillow, the typical home in Travis County (Austin, TX) goes for $506,074.
 I'd have to skip out on quite a few lattes to save that much money.

 Debt is simply a financial tool to move up your future earnings to the present moment with a slight fee.
 If you can afford the fees and you're using the debt to pay for an asset, it's likely considered good debt.